 - No distractions.
 Enclosing the checkout – which refers to the practice of situating your checkout in a stripped-down environment without all the bells and whistles of the main site – ensures that shoppers are focused on the task at hand and not likely to be taken out of the checkout journey by links or other distractions.However, be sure to maintain visible branding and security information so as not to damage trust (see #8).

 - Guest checkout option.
 While encouraging customers to register for an account is a good idea, making it a requirement to check out adds friction and can turn customers away.
 Instead, provide a guest checkout option and encourage guests to sign up for an account after the purchase is already complete.

 - Choice of payment method.
 Not all of your customers will have a debit/credit card, and even those who do may prefer to checkout with something like Paypal or Apple Pay.
-Providing a ‘buy now, pay later’ option like Klarna will also entice consumers who want more flexible ways to pay.
+Providing a ‘buy now, pay later’ option like Klarna or Clearpay will also entice consumers who want more flexible ways to pay.

 - Concise forms.
 People hate forms, so making it as painless as possible is the name of the game: keep the number of fields and particularly the number of required fields to a minimum, and provide clear information about the location of any errors and how to correct them.
 Consider if you can auto-fill any fields (such as country and city when a user enters a postcode).

 - Progress indicators.
 Provide clear indications of where the customer is in their journey at all times, so that they can easily identify the stages they’ve already passed through and the stages they have left to complete.

 - Persistent basket summary.
 Remind users of the contents of their baskets and the total cost of the order so they don’t have to leave the checkout for this information.
 You should also provide a clear cost breakdown so that the customer isn’t surprised by any unexpected costs, leading to cart abandonment.